Gemini Dollar (GUSD) Price Tops $1.00 on Exchanges

-Gemini Dollar (GUSD) traded up 0.1% against the dollar during the 1-day period ending at 17:00 PM ET on June 1st.
-One Gemini Dollar token can currently be purchased for $1.00 or 0.00003697 BTC on popular cryptocurrency exchanges.
-Over the last week, Gemini Dollar has traded 0.1% higher against the dollar.
-Gemini Dollar has a market capitalization of $569.42 million and approximately $412,413.10 worth of Gemini Dollar was traded on exchanges in the last 24 hours.
+Gemini Dollar (GUSD) traded 0.2% lower against the dollar during the 24-hour period ending at 19:00 PM Eastern on June 3rd.
+One Gemini Dollar token can now be bought for about $1.00 or 0.00003681 BTC on exchanges.
+Gemini Dollar has a total market capitalization of $569.23 million and approximately $495,756.72 worth of Gemini Dollar was traded on exchanges in the last day.
+In the last seven days, Gemini Dollar has traded 0.1% higher against the dollar.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.